Support for single dads

 If you have recently split up with your partner, or are in the process of separating, you’ll find lots of useful information in our separation advice.
-Or use our factsheet guide on the action to take when a relationship ends for a practical guide through the things to do straight away, and the next steps to take.
+You can also read our page on action to take when a relationship ends for a practical guide through the things to do straight away, and the next steps to take.

 It’s very important to make sure that you are getting the right financial support for you and your family.
 If you’ve recently become a single parent, you may be entitled to different benefits and tax credits, an increased amount, or you may now be eligible for the first time.
 Find out more here.

 If you and your child’s other parent are separated and your child lives with you most of the time, you will be entitled to claim child maintenance from your child’s other parent.
 More about child maintenance.